-i.e.\ minus the derivative of the section $\zeta$ along the Higgs field. \begin{thm}[Hertling {\cite[Theorem 5.12]{hert}}] Suppose that $\zeta$ is a global section of $K$ such that \begin{enumerate} \item[$\bullet$] it is a flat section with respect to the flat connection of the Frobenius type structure, $\nabla^r(\zeta) = 0$, \item[$\bullet$] it is homogeneous with respect to the endomorphism $\V$, i.e.\ we have $\V(\zeta) = \frac{d}{2} \zeta$ for some $d \in \C$, \item[$\bullet$] the map \eqref{HiggsDerivative} is an isomorphism. \end{enumerate} Then the pullback of $(\nabla^r, C, \U, \V, g)$ along the map \eqref{HiggsDerivative} gives a Frobenius manifold structure on $M$ with unit field given by the pullback of the section $\zeta$ and with conformal dimension $2 - d$. \end{thm} We would like to apply Theorem \ref{HertThm} to the Frobenius type structure on the bundle $K \to U$ given by Proposition \ref{DTFrobTypeStr}, where $U \subset \stab(\A)$ is a suitable open subset.
+\begin{thm}[Hertling {\cite[Theorem 5.12]{hert}}] Suppose that $\zeta$ is a global section of $K$ such that \begin{enumerate} \item[$\bullet$] it is a flat section with respect to the flat connection of the Frobenius type structure, $\nabla^r(\zeta) = 0$, \item[$\bullet$] it is homogeneous with respect to the endomorphism $\V$, i.e.\ we have $\V(\zeta) = \frac{d}{2} \zeta$ for some $d \in \C$, \item[$\bullet$] the map \eqref{HiggsDerivative} is an isomorphism. \end{enumerate} Then the pullback of $(\nabla^r, C, \U, \V, g)$ along the map \eqref{HiggsDerivative} gives a Frobenius manifold structure on $M$ with unit field given by the pullback of the section $\zeta$ and with conformal dimension $2 - d$ (see Definition \ref{FrobDefinition}). \end{thm} We would like to apply Theorem \ref{HertThm} to the Frobenius type structure on the bundle $K \to U$ given by Proposition \ref{DTFrobTypeStr}, where $U \subset \stab(\A)$ is a suitable open subset.
 Note that for a fixed holomorphic section $\zeta$ of $K$ the map $- C_{\bullet}(\zeta) = d Z(\zeta)$ is onto the finite rank subbundle defined by